A Shuffling Framework for Local Differential Privacy: Data Privacy and Shuffling

-The proof is in App. \ref{app:thm:generalized}.
-A utility theorem for Alg.
-1 that formalizes the $(\eta,\delta)$- preservation for Hamming distance $\textswab{d}_{H}(\cdot)$ (we chose $\textswab{d}_{H}(\cdot)$ for the ease of numerical computation) is in App. \ref{app:utility}.

 \textbf{Note.} Producing $\sigma^*$ is completely data ($\by$) independent.
 It only requires access to the public auxiliary information $\bt$.
 Hence, Steps $1-6$ can be performed in a pre-processing phase and do not contribute to the actual running time.
 See App. \ref{app:alg:illustration} for an illustration of Alg.
-1. {\texttt{Cal}}
+1 and runtime analysis. {\texttt{Cal}}